 - A Creative Scotland partner supporting a number of documentary initiatives for Scottish born or based filmmakers and for films made in or about Scotland

-- Initiatives include Bridging the Gap (up to £8000 in funding for films focusing on minorities/unrepresented communities), This is Scotland (various grants for creative documentaries on topical, human stories in Scotland) and The Edinburgh Pitch (supporting developed feature length documentaries in collaboration with Edinburgh International Film Festival).
+- Initiatives include Bridging the Gap (available to emerging filmmakers from Scotland and Northern Ireland) and The Edinburgh Pitch (supporting developed feature length documentaries in collaboration with Edinburgh International Film Festival).

 - Access to up to $75,000 for independent documentary filmmakers; established and emerging